SouthGreenPlatform/trainings/_pages/linux/galaxyPractice.md

 -----------------------

 <a name="practice-1"></a>
-### Practice 1 : Mapping against transcriptome reference with Kallisto in Galaxy
+### Practice 1 : Data upload, data format and histories

-Practice1 will be performed in the Galaxy environment.

 We will perform a transcriptome-based mapping and estimates of transcript levels using Kallisto, and a differential analysis using EdgeR.
 * Connect to Galaxy South Green - [http://galaxy.southgreen.fr/galaxy/](](http://galaxy.southgreen.fr/galaxy/)